Motorcycle exhibition

 Moto Guazzoni was founded in Milan in 1935 by Aldo Guazzoni, an experienced mechanic, engineer and motorcycle dealer, and operated as a manufacturer of mopeds and motorcycles until the late 1970s

-The company initially started with the production of mopeds, but then concentrated on the production of practical tricycles.
+The company initially began by manufacturing mopeds, but then focused on producing practical three-wheelers.

-However, the Guazzoni company remained unaffected.
-The small Milan-based company saved itself by drastically reducing motorcycle production and turning instead to the market for go-karts and outboard motors.
-Production stalled in 1976 when Aldo Guazzoni was struck by a serious illness that would lead to his death two years later.
+Production came to a standstill in 1976 when Aldo Guazzoni was struck by a serious illness that would lead to his death two years later.

 DON’T MISS ANYTHING ANYMORE?